 If you're been considering getting married in New Orleans, we've broken down the best venues, whether you’re looking for a small courtyard ceremony or a lavish, luxurious hotel party.
 Brides seeking intimate outdoor venues will gravitate towards the French Quarter’s lush courtyards, while others might want a rooftop celebration.
 We’ve rounded up some of our favorite venues, including affordable options, rooftops with views of the Mississippi River and the cityscape, and places where small weddings will feel like a big deal.

 Kelsey Reiss is the Lead Planner for Mint Julep Productions, which recently helped plan singer Michelle Branch’s romantic New Orleans wedding.
 "I love a venue that has the charm, history, and culture that make New Orleans so great," she said.
 She looks for beautiful and historic venues, and works to provide musicians, food, and cocktails to “encapsulate that contagious New Orleans energy for a couple's big day.”
 Many of the brides she works with want a "New Orleans feel.”
-Mint Julep Productions helps couples get that New Orleans energy either “aesthetically, with a place like Race & Religious, where you feel like you're in someone's French Quarter home surrounded by courtyards, in a building that was literally built with mud from the Mississippi River,” or with a combination of music, cuisine, tradition, and history.
+Mint Julep Productions helps couples get that New Orleans energy either aesthetically, or with a combination of music, cuisine, tradition, and history.

 Read on for a taste of where you can get married in New Orleans, whether you’re a local or want an unforgettable destination wedding.